-Ensure you have “functional compatible software” for MTD for VAT
+Ensure you have functional compatible software for MTD for VAT

-In addition to keeping digital records relating to your VAT, the software should be able to communicate with HMRC’s computers so you can file your VAT returns.
-This is sometimes referred to in technical language as “connecting to HMRC’s APIs“.
+In addition to keeping digital records relating to your VAT, the software should be able to communicate with HMRC’s computers so you can file your VAT Returns.

-If you’re using desktop accounting software (this is installed on your computer and data is stored there—which can make data sharing harder) then you will probably need to update it for MTD, if you haven’t already.
-You should speak to your software vendor immediately about this.
+If you’re using desktop accounting software (installed on your computer and data is stored there—which can make data sharing harder), you might need to update it for MTD if you haven’t updated it recently.

 Work out when to switch to MTD for VAT